ObeeJ/ObeeJ/README.md

-- I buid tech that solve real world problems
+- I build tech that solve real world problems

      + Software engineer who builds fast, reliable systems with a knack for backend engineering, DevOps, and a touch of cloud.